How Do You Choose Your Airbnb Cleaning Fee in 2026?

 #2 Refreshes During Longer Stays

 Sometimes, Airbnb hosts like to require mid-stay refreshes for stays longer than 10 days.
 These would include changing all linens and cleaning the floors.
 For example, this could be a $75 fee every 10 days.
-In this case, you would not include it in your Airbnb cleaning fee but instead send an Airbnb money request for this service.
+In this case, you would not include it in your Airbnb cleaning fee.
+I would instead send an Airbnb money request for this service.

 Why would you require this?
 It keeps guests from laundering your Airbnb sheets and linens and baking in stains.
-It also allows the host to have eyes on the property to ensure things are okay.
-Some guests like having this and would be happy to pay a small fee for a hotel like linen refresh midstay.
+It also allows the host to keep an eye on the property to ensure everything is okay.
+Some guests like having this and would be happy to pay a small fee for a hotel-like linen refresh mid-stay.

 Here are two related posts that you may also want to read: